MayaPosch/NymphCast/doc/building_nymphcast_server.md

 ## Dependencies ##

-A C++17-capable GCC toolchain is required in addition to the below dependencies:
+A C++17-capable GCC, Clang or MSVC toolchain is required in addition to the below dependencies:

 - [NymphRPC](https://github.com/MayaPosch/NymphRPC)
 - [LibNymphCast](https://github.com/MayaPosch/libnymphcast)